 The Preferred Drug List (PDL) has the medicines your plan pays for as long as you have a prescription.
 This includes over-the-counter (OTC) medicines.
 Your doctor doesn’t have to check with the plan before prescribing these for you.
 The PDL is updated frequently.

 Don’t see it listed?

-What if you don’t see your medicine listed on the PDL?
-You may ask for an exception at email@example.com.
-You’ll be asked to supply a reason why it should be covered, such as an allergic reaction to a drug, etc.
+If you don’t see your medicine listed on the drug list, you may ask for an exception at firstname.lastname@example.org.
+You or your provider will be asked to supply a reason why it should be covered, such as an allergic reaction to a drug, etc.